 The solution for this particular problem is to limit the new AuthorMapper to one file, the container.
-The container contains all the factories for creating these objects and is configured in application.php.
+The container contains all the factories for creating these objects and is configured in lib/AppInfo/Application.php.

-To add the app's classes simply open the appinfo/application.php and use the registerService method on the container object:
+To add the app's classes simply open the lib/AppInfo/Application.php and use the registerService method on the container object: